Reviews You Can Rely On

 Credit: Laura Casner

 What we really like about the Nakto is how many features it has.
 Sure it might take a little extra time to assemble this bike because of them, but it's well worth it, in our opinion.
 Front and rear fenders will help keep you dry and make this bike suitable for riding in wet climates or splashing through puddles.
 An electric horn and a standard bell mean that you should always have some way of notifying other cyclists or people on foot of your presence.
 The headlight runs off of the battery, and while it isn't the brightest, it does cast a nice wide beam for riding at night.
 The covered basket was also a nice touch and a perfect place to carry items on your way to work or while running errands.
-A sturdy rear cargo rack rounds out the extensive list of features and adds to this bike's carrying capacity (check out our review of the best bike panniers).
+A sturdy rear cargo rack rounds out the extensive list of features and adds to this bike's carrying capacity (check out our review of bike panniers).
 If cargo space is high on your list, the Nakto has you covered.

 nakto camel 250 - with a solid distance range, the nakto has more than enough juice...